Developer Guide - 2.3.1.1

 Checking Celestial Body Conditions

 IMPORTANT: Sun/Moon Set and Rise DateTimes are nullable.
-If a null value is returned the Sun or Moon Condition needs to be viewed to see why.
-It
+If a null value is returned the Sun or Moon Condition

 Coordinate c = new Coordinate(85.57682, -70.75678, new DateTime(2017,8,21));